Middle Childhood Education

 Lourdes middle childhood education alumni have gone on to secure successful teaching positions in several diocesan, public and charter schools throughout the United States.

 Discover reasons to consider becoming a STEM educator.

 High achieving students can choose to apply for membership as an Honors Program candidate, or for an international student teaching experience at the Pan American School of Porto Alegre in Brazil.
-Middle childhood education majors may also wish to enroll in the State of Ohio Middle Childhood Generalist (4-6) Endorsement and Catholic High School Religion Certificate programs.
+Middle childhood education majors may also wish to enroll in the Middle Childhood Generalist (4-6) Endorsement and Elementary Religion Teacher Certificate programs.

 Learn more about the middle childhood education major and the College of Social Sciences.

 - Lourdes University is accredited by the Higher Learning Commission and the Ohio Department of Higher Education (formerly known as the Ohio Board of Regents).